EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 ## Token Description

 The EEA Reward token is used to incentivize participation of EEA member organizations and their employees in EEA SIGs and TWGs.
-Tokens are issued for participation in EEA activities such as working group calls, deliverables or F2F meetings.
-The more committment is required by a member organization to perform an activity the higher the reward.
-If a member organization commits to something and then does not deliver on the the committment, tokens are taken away from the organization's balance.
-Negative balances are possible.
-Tokens can be shared between members and can be redeemed for financial credits against their membership, lowering an organization's annual membershp fee5tr.
+Tokens are issued as "Options" for participation in EEA activities such as working group calls, deliverables or F2F meetings.
+The larger the committment a member organization to perform an activity make the higher potential reward in the option.
+The option can also have a potential negative reward if the commitment is not followed through.

+The Token option vests during the membership year cycle where the Tokens transition into **two** tokens, one that is Redemable and the other a Reputation token which is a "Lifetime" score of reputation for an individual within the EEA.
+The Redemable token is transferable and can be spent, or burned, towards annual membership dues.
+The Reputation token is non-transferable.

+Vesting of the option issues Redemable tokens to the organization and the Reputation tokens to the organization's contributors.

+Initial issuance of Token Options are based on "potential" activity the member commits to.
+Delivery of the commitment will allow the option to fully vest into its positive value.
+Failure to deliver on a option commitment will result in the negative value.
+The value of the option, positive or negative effects the overall Redemable and Reputation balances.

+Redemable Tokens can be shared between members and can be used for financial credits against their membership, lowering an organization's annual membershp fee.
 At the same time, a negative balance will lead to an increase in either the renewal or the current annual membership fee.
 The normal token accounting period is the anniversary cycle of a membership organization (1 year -- not one calendar year).

-In addition, redeemed points are not lost.
-Just as with airline miles, used tokens accumulate over the lifetime of an organization and represent the level of committment of an organization to the EEA; it becomes a measure of an organizations EEA reputation.
-This also extends to the employees of the organization who earn the tokens in the first place; they will also keep those tokens as reputation tokens for the organization.
+Reputation Tokens are issued, upon vesting, to an organization's contributors establishing an individuals reputation.
+The token option should be adjusted when commitments are met or before vesting to split the percentage of reputation points to the contributors in the option.
+The reputation split between contributors is finalized when the option vests.
+The reputation score of an organization is the sum of their contributors balances.

-These lifetime membership tokens are **not** transferable for neither the membership nor its employees that have earned them.
-For example, if an organization collects 10,000 tokens during its annual membership cycle, they can redeem the tokens for say a $10,000 credit to its membership.
-Or continue to accumulate.
-In addition, if the organizations lifetime membership total was 100,000 at the beginning of the membership cycle it would be 110,000 at the end of the cycle in this example.
-In addition, 10,000 points would be split across the organizations people who earned them.
+For example, if an organization's contributors collect options worth 10,000 tokens during its annual membership cycle, the organization can redeem the tokens for say a $10,000 credit to its membership or simply accumulate.
+In addition, if the organizations reputation score was 100,000 at the beginning of the membership cycle it would be 110,000 at the end of the cycle.
+In addition, 10,000 reputation points would issue according to the percentages in the option for the organization's contributors.

 ### Redemption